Box 3

 This folder contains sketches, notes, and paintings that comprise working models for three children's books by Harriet Meserole.
 One is an untitled coloring book, while the others are titled "The Splendid Letter S," and "Wishes and Dreams."

-Dobbs Hats illustrations, circa 1931
+Dobbs hats advertisement illustrations, circa 1931

-This folder contains advertisements for Dobbs Hats with illustrations by Harriet Meserole.
+This folder contains advertisements for Dobbs hats with illustrations by Harriet Meserole.
 There are newspaper clippings as well as tear sheets from Vogue magazine.

-Holiday illustrations for Glamour Magazine
+Holiday illustrations for Glamour Magazine, undated

 This folder holds a tear sheet from Glamour Magazine with holiday illustrations, date unknown, with four of the original related artworks by Harriet Meserole.